back

 • Be a true master of a select number of programs: Spreading yourself thin by trying to master every design program will end up badly.
 There will always be a designer more proficient than you, and there’s no way you can keep up with all the trends and updates at all times.
 Pick a few programs that are most relevant to the type of design you specialize in, and keep learning and exploring their features.

 • Stay in the loop: While you shouldn’t waste your energy taking a new graphic design course every week, it’s important to keep informed.
-Subscribe to relevant design industry blogs or publications, and make sure you network with other designers.
-If you have the right knowledge, you can always explain how your expertise (or design program of choice) can be a better fit for your clients’ needs than some of the other stuff that’s out there.
+Subscribe to relevant design industry blogs or publications to stay in the know about relevant design trends

 • Use AI to your advantage: You may not like it, but AI is here to stay.
-It’s still in its early days, however, so there’s no sign it can replace the touch of a human designer just yet.
+Although it won’t replace human designers yet, it can be a tremendous help in creating custom design quicker.
 But, it can be a tremendous help in creating custom design quicker.
 Whether you want to get some design ideas or simple design elements you can incorporate into your project, use this technological advancement as a supplement to your craft.

 5. Inefficient workflow management